Heatmap for SummarizedExperiment data

 to create the full heatmap once to confirm the centering is performing

-as intended, then create a second heatmap using isamples
+as intended, then create a second heatmap using isamples to show only

 the non-baseline samples - thus removing the large chunk of values with 0.

-Note: data centering can be disabled with centerby_colnames=FALSE
+Note: data centering can be disabled with centerby_colnames=FALSE.

 Heatmap Title

-A heatmap title is returned as an attribute attr(hm, "hm_title")
+A heatmap title is returned as an attribute attr(hm, "hm_title"),

 which describes: